samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 While you have the Charmed condition, you experience the following effects.

-***Can’t Harm the Charmer.*** You can’t attack the charmer or target the charmer with damaging abilities or magical effects.
+***Can't Harm the Charmer.*** You can't attack the charmer or target the charmer with damaging abilities or magical effects.

 ***Social Advantage.*** The charmer has [Advantage](#Advantage) on any ability check to interact with you socially.